maayane/PhotoFit/README.md

 # PhotoFit
 This package allows you to calculate and visualize the evolution in time of the effective radius, temperature and luminosity of a supernova from multiple-bands photometric light-curves.

-THIS IS STILL UNDER CONSTRUCTION (Please wait for 7.01.2018 before installing anything)

 [![PyPI](https://img.shields.io/pypi/v/SLAB-Diffusion.svg?style=flat-square)](https://pypi.python.org/pypi/SLAB-Diffusion)

 ```python